TGF-β Combo Therapy Cuts Mesothelioma Tumor Growth by 70% in Lab Models

 The results across five mesothelioma cell lines, including patient-derived samples, showed consistent suppression.
 Cell proliferation dropped by 50% to 70%.
 Invasiveness, a measure of how aggressively cancer cells spread into surrounding tissue, fell by 60%.
 Cell migration decreased by 40% to 55%.

 The team also tested the combinations in 3D tumor spheroids, structures that more closely mimic how tumors grow in the body.
-The synergy index, a measurement of how well drugs work together, was below 0.7 across multiple combinations, indicating strong cooperative effects.
+The combination index, a measurement of how well drugs work together, was below 0.7 across multiple pairings, indicating strong cooperative effects.

 Why TGF-β Matters in Mesothelioma